StackGuardian/stackguardian-migrator/README.md

 A new `export` folder should have been created.
 The `sg-payload.json` file contains the definition for each workflow that will be created for each Terraform Workspace, and the `states` folder contains the files for the Terraform state for each of your workspaces, if the state export was enabled.

 After completing the export , edit the `sg-payload.json` file to provide tune each workflow configuration with the following:
-###  Use the example_payload.jsonc file to refrence and edit the schema of the `sg-payload.json`
+###  Use the example_payload.jsonc file as a reference and edit the schema of the `sg-payload.json`
-- `DeploymentPlatformConfig` - (Used to authenticate against a cloud provider using a StackGuardian Integration), Create the relevant integration in StackGuardian platform and update `DeploymentPlatformConfig.kind` from the following "AZURE_STATIC", "AWS_STATIC","GCP_STATIC", "AWS_RBAC".
+- `DeploymentPlatformConfig` - THis is used to authenticate against a cloud provider using a StackGuardian Integration.
+Create the relevant integration in StackGuardian platform and update `DeploymentPlatformConfig.kind` from the following "AZURE_STATIC", "AWS_STATIC","GCP_STATIC", "AWS_RBAC".
 Update `DeploymentPlatformConfig.config.integrationId` with "/integrations/INTEGRATION_NAME" and `DeploymentPlatformConfig.config.profileName` with the name of the integration used upon creation.
 ```
   DeploymentPlatformConfig: {
       "kind": "AWS_RBAC",